eric-yates/Machine-Learning-from-Scratch/README.md

 class, I added functionality to choose the number of hidden layers, whereas LazyProgrammer showed an example with one fixed hidden layer.

-To use this module, save this file in the same directory as the project file you are working with.
+To use this module, save the "ml_models.py" file in the same directory as the project file you are working with.
 Then, add the following line:

     from ml_models import LinearRegression, LogisticRegression,...